 Finish the Windsor 10K with this 8 week training plan

-Less than 10 weeks to the Windsor Women’s 10K!
+8 weeks to go until the Windsor Women’s 10K!
 Here’s the perfect no-frills training plan to get you across the finish line with a smile.

 Congratulations on entering a 10K (if it’s the Windsor Women’s 10K in September, we can’t wait to welcome you!)
 The next step is sorting out a training plan.
 You have around eight weeks, but that’s plenty of time to train for the endurance and pace a 10K requires.